 Our next pooch was a cute Yorkshire Terrier (Sherry), who used to run for the cupboard under the stairs every time my Grandma arrived.

 Eventually, we realised why.
 Sherry had quite a long coat which often made it difficult to know whether she was facing you or away from you.

 We later discovered that my Grandma, whose sight wasn't too good, had been trying to feed Sherry with doggie treats but hadn't realised she had her the wrong way around!

 And then we acquired a wonderful German Shepherd.
 We took him in because his family could no longer afford to keep him.
-He was an enormous, fierce-looking black dog, inappropriately named Demon as he was the biggest softie I have ever known!
+He was an enormous, fierce-looking black dog, inappropriately named Demon, as he was the biggest softie I had ever known!

 Sadly, as is inevitable, they all eventually left this world.

 Before I even collected my Cocker Spaniel puppy, I had begun my research for this site.
-(It also acted as a timely refresher for me while I was raising my new puppy).
+(It also acted as a timely refresher while raising my new puppy).

-Over the years, I have carried out a ton of research, read countless books and research papers on dogs: dog and puppy care, training and behaviour, health matters, and much more.
+Over the years, I have carried out a ton of research and read countless books and research papers on dogs: dog and puppy care, training and behaviour, health matters, and much more.